Training Sessions *October 15* 2019 NSF Cybersecurity Summit

 Instructors: WISE Community

 About WISE: The WISE (Wise Information Security for collaborating E-infrastructures) community was born as the result of a first workshop in October 2015.
 It was agreed then that collaboration and trust is the key to successful information security in the world of federated digital infrastructures for research.
-WISE is an international community with participants spanning North America, Europe, Asia and Australia.
+WISE is an international community with participants spanning North America, Europe, Asia and Australia

 WISE provides a trusted global environment where security experts from general and research domain-specific Infrastructures can share information on topics such as risk management, experiences about certification processes and threat intelligence.
 With participants from e-Infrastructures such as EGI, EUDAT, GEANT, EOSC-hub, PRACE, XSEDE, OSG, NRENs and more, the main aim of WISE is to promote best practice in Information Security by developing trust frameworks, template policies and guidelines for e-Infrastructures.

-The actual work of WISE is performed in focussed working groups, each tackling different aspects of collaborative security and trust.
+The actual work of WISE is performed in focused working groups, each tackling different aspects of collaborative security and trust.
 This year we have 3 new working groups which are currently starting their work.
 While many of the working group activities are performed by conference calls and e-mail, experience has shown that we can make very good progress by holding face to face WISE events.
 These events, which typically attract between 20 and 40 participants, are held at least twice a year.
 We have already met once in 2018 in Europe (Abingdon, UK, February), and we propose that this WISE training/workshop at the NSF Cybersecurity summit would be an excellent way of fulfilling the desire for a second event in North America.

-Security for Collaborating Infrastructures
+Security for Collaborating Infrastructures (SCI).

-We will not have time to include all of these and the final choice will depend on which individuals are successful in achieving funding to attend, but we propose to cover 3 of the above topics during the day.
+We will not have time to include all of these and the final choice will depend on which individuals are successful in achieving funding to attend, but we propose to cover 3 of the above topics/sub-topics during the day.

 Target Audience for the training: We would invite security representatives from E-Infrastructures and Large-Scale NSF facilities to participate.
 This includes operational security individuals and policy makers.
 Some of the topics would be training sessions with hands-on exercises while others would be management/planning/brainstorming sessions, to assist the working groups in the production of new template policies and best-practice documents.

-Automated Assessment Tools - Theory & Practice
+Web Security and Automated Assessment Tools - Theory & Practice

 Instructors: Barton P. Miller and Elisa Heymann (University of Wisconsin)